SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

          fileprivate var filePrivateProperty: Int { get }
          private var privateProperty: Int { get }
       }
-   !! <REPL Input>:2:6: error: 'public' modifier cannot be used in protocols !! public var publicProperty: Int { get }
+   !$ error: 'public' modifier cannot be used in protocols !! public var publicProperty: Int { get }
    !! ^~~~~~~
    !!-
-   !! <REPL Input>:2:6: note: protocol requirements implicitly have the same access as the protocol itself !! public var publicProperty: Int { get }
+   !$ note: protocol requirements implicitly have the same access as the protocol itself !! public var publicProperty: Int { get }
    !! ^
-   !! <REPL Input>:3:6: error: 'internal' modifier cannot be used in protocols !! internal var internalProperty: Int { get }
+   !$ error: 'internal' modifier cannot be used in protocols !! internal var internalProperty: Int { get }
    !! ^~~~~~~~~
    !!-
-   !! <REPL Input>:3:6: note: protocol requirements implicitly have the same access as the protocol itself !! internal var internalProperty: Int { get }
+   !$ note: protocol requirements implicitly have the same access as the protocol itself !! internal var internalProperty: Int { get }
    !! ^
-   !! <REPL Input>:4:6: error: 'fileprivate' modifier cannot be used in protocols !! fileprivate var filePrivateProperty: Int { get }
+   !$ error: 'fileprivate' modifier cannot be used in protocols !! fileprivate var filePrivateProperty: Int { get }
    !! ^~~~~~~~~~~~
    !!-
-   !! <REPL Input>:4:6: note: protocol requirements implicitly have the same access as the protocol itself !! fileprivate var filePrivateProperty: Int { get }
+   !$ note: protocol requirements implicitly have the same access as the protocol itself !! fileprivate var filePrivateProperty: Int { get }
    !! ^
-   !! <REPL Input>:5:6: error: 'private' modifier cannot be used in protocols !! private var privateProperty: Int { get }
+   !$ error: 'private' modifier cannot be used in protocols !! private var privateProperty: Int { get }
    !! ^~~~~~~~
    !!-
-   !! <REPL Input>:5:6: note: protocol requirements implicitly have the same access as the protocol itself !! private var privateProperty: Int { get }
+   !$ note: protocol requirements implicitly have the same access as the protocol itself !! private var privateProperty: Int { get }
    !! ^